 Taxation of funding structures

 Indonesian PTs are usually funded by capital pay-ins and loans.
 The newly enacted Job Creation Law has amended the rule on minimum authorised capital of PTs under the Indonesian Company Law of 2007.
 Pursuant to the Job Creation Law, the minimum authorised capital of PTs is subject to the resolution of the PT founders.
-Further rules on authorised capital are to be regulated in a Government Regulation.
-Previously, the minimum authorised capital of PTs under the 2007 Company Law was 50 million rupiah.
+Further rules on authorised capital are regulated in Government Regulation No. 8 of 2021 on Authorized Capital and Registration of the Establishment, Amendment and Dissolution of Small and Micro Enterprises.
+Previously, the minimum authorised capital of PTs under the 2007 Company Law was 50 million rupiahs.
 However, laws and regulations governing certain types of businesses may determine a minimum capital higher than this figure.

 i Thin capitalisation

 For foreign direct investment companies, there are requirements as to the debt-to-equity ratios depending on the type of the business in which they will be engaged.
 Pursuant to Minister of Finance Regulation No. 169/PMK.010/2015 on Determination of the Amount of Debt-to-Equity Ratio of Companies for the Purpose of the Calculation of the Income Tax (taking effect from tax year 2016), the maximum debt-to-equity ratio for companies is 4:1, except for certain taxpayers such as banking, finance and insurance companies, and taxpayers engaging in the business of oil and gas, mining and infrastructure.
 In cases where the debt-to-equity ratio of the taxpayers exceeds the maximum figure, the expense to service the loan that is tax deductible is only up to the expense to service the loan up to the maximum debt-to-equity ratio.